asainsbury/vagrant-maker/README.md

  ```

  ### Ansible provisioning
- Only do this if we are working on a linux host, as its going to fail on a network device:
+ Only do this if we are working on a Linux host, as its going to fail on a network device:

  ```
       # If we supplied a bootstrap variable in the data, then execute